italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

 The Wallet Provider Entity Configuration is a JWS containing the public keys and the supported algorithms within the Wallet Provider metadata definition.
-It is defined according to [OIDC-FED] <https://openid.net/specs/openid-connect-federation-1_0.html>_ and Section Trust Model of this specification.
+It is defined according to `OpenID Connect Federation <https://openid.net/specs/openid-connect-federation-1_0.html>`_ and Section Trust Model of this specification.

 Header